marccane/SAT-IT/README.md

 # SAT-IT
-Visual and interactive tool to visualize, learn about, and step through the resolution of SAT CNF formulas
+Interactive tool to visualize, learn about, and step through the resolution of SAT CNF formulas.

 This tool was made as part of my degree final project